 Downsides, nothing is perfect.
 Tints are difficult (though film coatings could provide a solution), TG is heavier (though this may be offset by thinner material - but be careful fittings still fit).
 TG is akin to cast iron - very very strong but whack it with a point load (eg hammer, flailing snatch block) and like you car windscreen it will shatter into a million pieces, many of which will become intimate with your bilge pumps over time.

 Laminated glass?
-ISO 12216 allows this and at first glance this could overcome the exploding window scenario, but alas both panes must also be toughened and of minimum thicknesses which works well for superyachts but is a bit dreadnought spec for your cruiser.
+ISO 12216:2019 allows this and at first glance this could overcome the exploding window scenario, but it is recommended both panes should be toughened and of minimum thicknesses which works well for superyachts, but may be rather dreadnought spec for your cruiser.

 But you have that choice and we're happy to source and use TG for you.

 One last thought.
-Some hatches use TG, though I've only ever seen these in the US (Taylor Made).
+Some hatches use TG, though I've typically only ever seen these in the US (Taylor Made).
+Having said that Houdini in the UK uses TG for their series 50 hatch.
 Perhaps fine for a motor yacht but on a sailing craft with sharp poles and things, I'll stick with plastic...